-Your Employee Assistance Program is a support service that can help you take the first step toward change.
+Your Employee and Family Assistance Program is a support service that can help you take the first step toward change.

 Montezuma's revenge, Delhi Belly, Seeping Slickness, Aztec Two-Step and Trotsky Trots are all creative names for the leading cause of illness for travellers.
 Yes, "travellers’ diarrhea" affects 30 per cent to 50 per cent of all travellers.
 It usually resolves in two to three days, but can cause inconveniences like spending hours in the bathroom or in bed, or altering travel plans because of low energy levels and not wanting to be "too far" from a bathroom!

 With a little education, planning and common sense, you can stay healthy and get maximum satisfaction and enjoyment out of travel.
-Whether traveling locally or abroad, find out what food and water safety risks and precautions exist at your destination.
+Whether travelling locally or abroad, find out what food and water safety risks and precautions exist at your destination.
 If you follow some basic food and water safety guidelines, you and your family will stay healthy throughout your vacation.

 Get informed about diseases common to travellers in the areas you hope to visit and find out how to avoid them.
 Most are spread by food and water including: